 This is where the tools come in use.
 Remove any decorative handles from the faucets with the flathead screwdriver.
 Then remove the screws holding the handle in place with the Philips head screwdriver.
-If any of the components seems to be corroded or hard to remove, use the WD-40 to lubricate the area so that the parts will loosen.
+If any of the components seems to be corroded or hard to remove, use the WD-40 to lubricate the area so that the parts will loosen up.
 Put aside the parts and place a note on the parts so that you know which parts goes where.

-Examine the Faucets parts
+Examine the faucet parts

 Loosen the packing nut with a wrench to reveal the stem beneath.
 Remove the stem off the valve by twisting or prying.
 Examine the packing nut and the stem for any signs of corrosion or build-up.
 Also, inspect the O-ring as well as the washer in the valve seat to ensure that they are still in good condition.
 If any of the component is dirty, clean the parts as necessary, then place a note and set them aside.

 When all the components have been removed from the faucet, you can examine the valves.
 You should be able to see some mineral deposit or build-up around the valve.
 This is where the white vinegar comes in handy.
 Apply the white vinegar over the build-up area and allow the solution to immerse for about 10 to 15 minutes.
 During which the solution will dissolve the deposit so that it can be easily removed.
 Take the scouring pad and clean the surface.
 You may remove the stopper and start washing the valves with clean water to rinse away any dirt or debris.